How to Choose a Home Security System

 Some are known for specific combinations, like of professional monitoring and self-installation, such as Simplisafe.
 Nowadays some phone and cable companies are also throwing their hats into the Home Security ring; AT&T and Comcast (also known as Xfinity) are just two examples.
 With the rise of the smart home integrations, dual home security and smart home services providers like Vivint are changing the game.

 Even if a provider doesn’t manufacture explicitly smart devices, integration is made easy with smart hub technology like SmartThings.
 Similarly, tech giants have blurred the lines between home security and the smart home with all-in-one smart speakers/security hub products like Google Home and Amazon Echo.
-With their recent purchases of Nest and Ring, these companies are giving smart home a new meaning.
+With their recent purchases of Nest and Ring, these companies are giving smart home a new meaning, and it's a great thing for tech enthusiasts.

 But what provider offers the best home security for you?
 Perhaps you’ve narrowed down to your top three or just need some help getting started.